Bioremediation & Earth Repair

 Defining Terms

-- Microbial Remediation: Treating contaminated areas with microorganisms to remove and break down pollutants
+- Microbial Remediation: Working with microorganisms to bind or break down contaminants in soil and water.

 COURSE SCHEDULE